SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

 ### Logging in to the login node
 To log in to the CC login node (also known as the head node), you will need to use a secure shell client.
 This is a small application that enables you to connect to a remote computer via SSH (Secure Shell), a cryptographic network protocol for securely operating network services.
 You will need your SIUE e-ID and password to SSH into the login node.

+> Note: connecting through SSH requires being on SIUE's campus networks or connecting through VPN.
+If not on campus or connecting through VPN it is recommended to use [Shell access through OnDemand](user_guides/hpc_basics/getting_started_ondemand) for more information

 <details>
   <summary>